"Make Me Laugh"

 One of my goals this year is to try stand up comedy for the first time (and possibly the last depending on how ripe the tomatoes are).
 If there are only going to be gatherings of less than 50 people for the remainder of 2020 I'm sure comedy open mics will somehow make the cut.

 I'm also on the fence about revealing to the room that it'll be my first time.
-Will I garner goodwill or will it turn the audience*** back to their drinks?
+Will I garner goodwill or will it turn the audience** back to their drinks?
 Maybe if I support the other newbies than they'll feel like they'll have to support me in return, which is a tactic straight out of the musical theatre pay-to-play handbook by the way.
 That's right, I see you musical theatre ladies.
-I know your game and I'm not scared of you.**** and insider NYC musical theatre references play really well yeah? keeper?
+I know your game and I'm not scared of you.*** PS insider NYC musical theatre references play really well yes?

 But if there aren't any other new people, will the old hands support me?